-The Healthy Indoors Show brings you the information you need!
+The Healthy Indoors LIVE Show brings you a new format for 2021!

-Watch it LIVE here every Thursday, check out recent video recordings below, or listen Podcasts of our episodes at: https://healthyindoors.podbean.com/
+You can also watch it LIVE here every Thursday (without being part of our studio audience), check out recent video recordings below, or listen Podcasts of our episodes at: https://healthyindoors.podbean.com/

 LIVE Thursdays 1:00 – 2:00 PM EDT

 The Healthy Indoors Show November 19th with our special guest, Dr. Delphine Farmer.

 Indoor air is a complex soup of molecules that is constantly changing, not only because of new sources (cooking, cleaning, personal care products), but also because of chemical reactions taking place on material surfaces and in the air.
 We will be discussing results from the House Observations of Microbial and Environmental Chemistry (HOMEChem) – and what they tell us about indoor air quality–just in time for your Thanksgiving dinner cooking sprees!

 Dr. Delphine Farmer is an Associate Professor of Chemistry at Colorado State University in Fort Collins, CO.
 She received her BS in Chemistry at McGill University, a MS in Environmental Science, Policy and Management from UC Berkeley, and her PhD in Chemistry from UC Berkeley.
 While her interests have mainly focused on the outdoor atmosphere and how forests interact with air pollution, she has recently dived into the world of indoor air.
 She is a co-leader of the HOMEChem study and the forthcoming CASA (Chemical Assessment of Surfaces and Air) Study, which is focused on the interactions between indoor and outdoor air pollution.

 IAQ & Energy 2020 Conference: The Industry’s Premiere Online Event